MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 Because the Azure Managed Lustre file system operates within a private virtual network, your Kubernetes containers must have a subnet in common with the Lustre cluster.
 There are three ways to configure subnet access.

 > [!TIP]
-> Network access is easier to configure if your Azure Managed Lustre file system and your Azure Kubernetes Service system use the same subscription and virtual network (VNet).
+> Network access is easier to configure if your Azure Managed Lustre file system and your Azure Kubernetes Service instance use the same subscription and virtual network (VNet).

 ### Option 1: Create an AKS subnet inside the Azure Managed Lustre VNet